A Logical Formalism of Hardy-type Paradox: Incidence Matrix and Atom Graph

-While \cite{Santos2021Conditions} establishes that the maximum success probability for Hardy-type paradoxes in general 5-cycle quantum scenarios can reach $1/9 \approx 11.11\%$, the KCBS scenario $\mathcal{Q}_{\mathrm{KCBS}}$ represents a specific 5-cycle configuration (In fact, it is the simplest 5-cycle scenario).
-The maximum achievable success probability for Hardy-type paradoxes on KCBS scenario requires further analysis.
+While the maximal success probability for Hardy‑type paradoxes in general $5$-cycle quantum scenarios is known to be $1/9\approx11.11\%$ \cite{Santos2021Conditions}, the maximum achievable for logical Hardy‑type paradoxes on the specific KCBS scenario $\mathcal{Q}_{\mathrm{KCBS}}$ remains to be determined.